• Study in Canada

 • By:CANAM Group

 Canada is rapidly becoming one of the preferred study destinations for Indian students.
-The country, with its rich cultural diversity, scenic landscapes and safe environment, is known for its advanced curriculum and trending study options.
-The academic institutes in Canada boast a high standard of education, commitment to research & innovation and competitive tuition fees.
+The country, with its rich cultural diversity, scenic landscapes, and safe environment, is known for its advanced curriculum and trending study options.
+But do you know about Co-op work permits in Canada?
+If not, you might miss a golden opportunity to work full-time while studying.

 What is a Co-op Work Permit?